 Beef Stroganoff recipe originally published January 2018, updated 9 September 2018 for housekeeping matters, no change to recipe (because readers love it as it is!).

 Beef Stroganoff – a timeless retro classic!!!

-If you’ve ever chewed your way through dry, overcooked beef in a Stroganoff, you’re going to love this one.
+If you’ve ever chewed your way through dry, overcooked beef, you’re going to LOVE this Beef Stroganoff recipe!
 Just two simple rules for juicy, tender beef – using the right cut and the 30 Second Sear ( <– PS I totally made up this name).

 I know, I know, you see juicy steaks like the scotch fillets above and your instinct is to throw them on the barbie.